You are using an outdated browser. Please upgrade your browser to improve your experience.

 Santos continues to invest in our core assets to deliver the critical fuels the world needs to meet global energy demand into the 2040s.[1]
 Our products are essential to support energy security and economic development.

-At the same time, we are working hard to reduce Scope 1 and 2 emissions associated with these critical fuels, in line with our target of net-zero equity Scope 1 emissions by 2040 and net-zero equity Scope 2 emissions by 2050.
-Due to slower than expected progress towards grid decarbonisation, we have extended the timeframe applicable to our Scope 2 target[2].
-Through selective investment in emerging technology, we are addressing the final horizon of our strategy, which is preparing the company to supply low carbon fuels as market and customer demand evolves.
+At the same time, we are working hard to reduce Scope 1 and 2 emissions associated with these critical fuels, in line with our target of net-zero Scope 1 equity share net emissions by 2040 and net-zero Scope 2 equity share net emissions by 2050.
+Through selective investment in emerging technology, we are addressing the final horizon of our strategy, which is aiming to prepare the company to supply low carbon fuels as market and customer demand evolves.
 Our Climate Transition Action Plan (CTAP) sets out our response to the climate-related risks and opportunities in our business.

-Read more on our approach to climate, strategy, risks and opportunities, our Climate Transition Action Plan (CTAP), targets and metrics in the Climate Report in the 2024 Annual Report and our Climate Transition Action Plan.
+Read more on our approach to climate, strategy, risks and opportunities, our Climate Transition Action Plan (CTAP), targets and metrics in the Sustainability Report (mandatory) in the 2025 Annual Report and our Climate Strategy Update 2025.

 We recognise the impact of climate change on our business is likely to extend beyond the boundary of our operated assets.